menu

 Date of birth 26th October 1969

-Postal address Department of Computer Science, UCL, Gower Street, London, WC1E 6BT, UK
+Postal address Computer Science Department, University College London, Gower Street, London, WC1E 6BT

 email